Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Results

 \subsection{Equal Transverse Strain Rates ($S_1 = S_2$)}

-\addvspace{10pt} The counterflow diffusion flame studied in the following sections has oxygen (\chemfig{O_2}) at 300 K issuing from the left and an equimolar mixture of hydrogen (\chemfig{H_2}) and nitrogen (\chemfig{N_2}), also at 300 K, issuing from the right.
+\addvspace{10pt} The counterflow diffusion flame studied in the following sections uses oxygen ($\mathrm{O_2}$) at 300 K issuing from $y = -\infty$ and an equimolar mixture of hydrogen ($\mathrm{H_2}$) and nitrogen ($\mathrm{N_2}$), also at 300 K, issuing from $y = +\infty$.
 The pressure is set at 10 atmospheres.
 Calculations were performed for three values of non-dimensional vorticity, $\omega = 0, 1, \sqrt{1.5}$, with $S_1 = S_2 = 1/2$ to simulate the existing flamelet models' assumption of axisymmetry.
-Note that our calculations are only axisymmetric when $S_1 = S_2 = 1/2$ and $\omega_k = 0$.
+Note that our calculations are axisymmetric only when $S_1 = S_2 = 1/2$ and $\omega = 0$.
 When $\omega > 0$, vortex stretching implies non-symmetric behavior.

 First, extinction curves, or S-curves, were calculated to determine the flammability limits at each value of $\omega$.
-Figure~\ref{fig1}\textbf{a} shows these extinction curves plotted in three ways from left to right: against the maximum SDR, $\chi_{max}$, the ambient (i.e., inflow) axial strain rate at $y = +\infty$, $S^*$, and the maximum or local axial strain rate in the flame zone, $S^{*}_{local}$.
+Figure~\ref{fig2}\textbf{a} shows these extinction curves plotted in three ways from left to right: against the maximum SDR, $\chi_{max}$, the ambient (i.e., inflow) axial strain rate at $y = +\infty$, $S^*$, and the maximum or local axial strain rate in the flame zone, $S^{*}_{local}$.